 One of the challenges the Contentos face is “trying to make people understand buying hearing aids isn’t like buying a toaster oven at WalMart.
 Cheaper isn’t always better,” he said.
 “The average person thinks you can let your hearing go for 30 years, then spend $100 and be back to how you could hear when you were 20.”

 Contento said he enjoys the feeling he receives after one of his clients tells him how incredible it is to hear the world again.
 “It makes you feel good that you’ve positively affected someone’s life.”

 One of his favorite success stories involves a frail, older lady in her mid-80s who uses a walker and couldn’t hear with the old hearing aids she was using. ”She’s been coming to see me for a year or two and always complains she doesn’t have any money,” he explained.
 “She finally came into a little bit of money and decided to do something for herself.
 Two weeks ago, I delivered her a new pair of Oticon Nera hearing aids.
 Today she is a completely different person -- smiling, laughing, happy as can be.
 She said ‘Now I know what it’s like to be able to hear.
 I’ve never been happier.
 I wish I had done this much earlier.’”

 The Oticon Nera is a mid-level hearing solution with integrated directional microphones and whistling and feedback prevention functions.
 The new platform is more affordable for budget-conscious patients.

 Contento said digital sound processors are the most significant change in hearing technology he’s seen since he joined the field.
 “Before 2001, all our hearing aids were analogs,” he said, “and you wondered how you were going to be able to sleep at night selling them.
-Oticon has developed the notion that people with hearing loss is not all the same.
+Oticon has developed the notion that people with hearing loss are not all the same.
 That has been a marvelous leap in helping people get a more custom fit.”